EchoVLM: Dynamic Mixture-of-Experts Vision-Language Model for Universal Ultrasound Intelligence: Method

 \subsection{Data Collection and Instruction-Tuning Data Generation Pipeline}

-To develop a VLM tailored to the ultrasound imaging domain, we compiled a comprehensive dataset sourced from 15 hospitals.
-This dataset encompasses the seven major anatomical areas commonly assessed via ultrasound: the liver, kidney, thyroid, vascular system, gynecology, heart, and breast.
-To guarantee data quality, a strict data filtration protocol was implemented: (1) Image Filtering.
-When exporting images from hospital databases, only single-region images were selected to prevent multi-region confusion.
-Additionally, we manually removed images that lacked corresponding reports to ensure alignment between imaging data and clinical documentation.
-(2) Text Filtering.
-Manually screened and eliminated reports unrelated to the specific region and those lacking corresponding images.
-This bidirectional filtering yielded 208,941 cases containing 1.47 million key-frame ultrasound images.
+To develop a VLM tailored to ultrasound imaging, we compiled a comprehensive dataset from 15 hospitals, as shown in Figure~\ref{fig_2}.
+It covers seven major anatomical systems commonly assessed via ultrasound: liver, kidneys, thyroid, vascular system, gynecological organs, heart, and breasts.
+A rigorous data filtration protocol ensured quality: (1) Image Filtering: Only single-region images were extracted from hospital databases to avoid multi-region ambiguity.
+Images without corresponding reports were manually removed for alignment between imaging and clinical data.
+(2) Text Filtering: Sensitive patient information was deleted using regular expression matching to ensure data privacy, and irrelevant reports or those lacking imaging data were manually deleted.
+To advance ultrasound-specific VLMs, we pioneered the redefinition of data desensitization (see Appendix~\ref{sec:appendix_a} for details).
+This process yielded 208,941 cases with 1.47 million key-frame images, covering over 100 diseases and imaging findings (Figure~\ref{fig_3}).